eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 ## What is the problem?

-If you are building composite data structures or have some computation flow, you might be interested whether the product, that you are generating, does contain any loops back to the already used product.
+If you are building some composite data structures or have some computation flow, you might be interested whether the product, that you are generating, does contain any loops back to the already used product.
+We want to implement a validation that does this detection in the background and notifies us by highlighting the lines causing this problem.

+Examples for such depndency loops are:

-For data structures you could think of a structure in C that references itself (without using the pointer notation).
+* For data structures you could think of a structure in C that references itself (without using the pointer notation).
 This would lead to an infinitely expanding data type, which is practically not doable.

-Or for control flows these loops can be interpreted as recursion detection, a function that calls itself.
+* Or for control flows these loops can be interpreted as recursion detection, a function that calls itself (with any number of function calls to other functions in-between).

-Regardless of what usecase you have, you might have an interest to detect those loops.
+Regardless of what usecase you have, you might have an interest to detect those loops and get early feedback in the shape of a validation.
+Another thing you might want to get is a resolution for loop-free dependencies.
+Think of a net of package imports in a programming language.
+You want to know the order in which you can import the packages without getting into trouble.

 ## How to solve it?

-There are two approaches for a loop detection depending on the nature of your situation.
+There are two approaches for a loop detection and the loop-free resolution depending on the nature of your situation.

 ### Simple nature